barjac/freedv-rade-build/README.md

  # freedv-rade-build

-This script is intended to automate installation of the new RADE development versions of freedv-gui-2.0-dev in modern Linux distibutions.
+This script automates installation of the new RADE development versions of freedv-gui-2.0-dev in modern Linux distibutions.

-It is currently tested in **Mageia, LinuxMint, Fedora** and **Ubuntu**
+It is currently tested in **Mageia, LinuxMint, Fedora, Ubuntu and Debian**

 It initially checks which Linux distribution is in use, that disk space is adequate, whether internet with working DNS is available and that the script is being run as a regular user.

-Then it uses the distros native package manager to install some essential system packages for which it requests the root password.
+Then it uses the distro's native package manager to install some essential system packages for which it requests the root password.

 The remaining script then continues as the regular user.